 - Weight8.8 ounces

 Our next professional knife comes from the Wusthof Pro collection and is their Cimeter style Butcher Knife.
 It’s been specially designed to deal with the tough but regular day to day demands of a professional style kitchen and expertly constructed in Solingen, Germany.
 With superior quality as well as technologically advanced processes going into a Wusthof knife you would be forgiven for thinking that they might be out of your price bracket but they are actually reasonably affordable.
 With a Wusthof knife in hand, you too can channel your inner pro-chef and be confidently carving and boning meats like a Pro.
 This version is 10-inches long and has a large curved blade that can effortlessly slice through large briskets, juice sirloins or even a roasted suckling pig.
 It also perfectly handles more delicate and thin slicing of ham and poultry too — an incredibly durable and sharp knife that is really versatile.
-Be sure to also check out our list of the best cheese knife sets for more great items like this.
+Be sure to also check out our list of the best meat grinders for more great items like this.

 Laser sharp blade